EffectOrientedProgramming/book/Chapters/01_Preface.md

 # Preface

-*Effects* are the unpredictable parts of systems.
+*Effects* are the unpredictable parts of a system.
 Traditional programs do not isolate these unpredictable parts, making it hard to manage them.
 *Effect Systems* partition the unpredictable parts and manage them separately from the predictable ones.

-With Effect Systems, developers can more easily build systems that are reliable, resilient, and testable.
+With Effect Systems, developers can more easily build systems that are reliable, resilient, testable, and most importantly, *extensible*.

 *Effect Oriented Programming* is a new paradigm for programming with Effect Systems.

-Many bleeding-edge languages now have ways to manage Effects (e.g. OCaml, Unison, and Roc).
-But not every programming language has an Effect System.
+Many programming languages do not have an Effect System.
 Some languages have built-in support for managing Effects while others have support through libraries.
+New languages that incorporate Effect management include OCaml, Unison, and Roc.

-## Who is the book is for
+## This book is for...

-This book focuses on the concepts of Effect Systems, rather than language and library specifics.
+We focus on the concepts of Effect Systems, rather than language and library specifics.
 Since Effect Systems are a new and emerging paradigm, we have limited choices.
-We use Scala 3 and an Effect System library called ZIO to convey the concepts of Effect Oriented Programming.

-If you use Scala, you can use an Effect System, of which there are a number of options (ZIO, Cats Effects, and Kyo).
+In this book, we use Scala 3, which has several Effect System libraries including Cats Effects and Kyo.
+These libraries (and others) have all contributed to the understanding of Effect Systems and how they are used.
+We chose the ZIO library for this book because of both our satsifaction with it, and our experience---one author (Bill) was an engineer at Ziverge, the company that created and maintains ZIO, for several years.

-If you are not using Scala, the concepts of Effect Systems may only be useful when your language or a library supports them.
+If you are using a different language, the concepts of Effect Systems may only be useful when your language or a library supports them.
-However, learning the concepts now will help you prepare for that eventuality.
+However, learning the concepts will help prepare you.

 While Scala knowledge is not required to learn the concepts, this book assumes you are familiar with: